standardsemiconductor/VELDT-getting-started/README.md

 import qualified Veldt.PWM       as P import qualified Veldt.Ice40.Rgb as R
 ```
-Using qualified imports can help to quickly determine which modules functions and types originate from when reading source code or looking up type signatures. `Clash.Annotations.TH` includes functions to name the top entity module which is useful for synthesis.
-Both `Clash.Prelude` and `Control.Lens` export an `Index` type, in order to use the prelude `Index`, we skip importing it from `Control.Lens` with the `hiding` keyword.
+Using qualified imports can help to reduce ambiguity and expedite the process of looking up type signatures. `Clash.Annotations.TH` includes functions to name the top entity module which is used for synthesis.
+Both `Clash.Prelude` and `Control.Lens` export an `Index` type.
+In order to use the prelude `Index`, we skip importing it from `Control.Lens` with the `hiding` keyword.
 The [Haskell wiki](https://wiki.haskell.org/Import) has more information concerning imports.

 Let's define some types to get a feel for the state space.
 ```haskell